yiisoft/strings/README.md

 - `NumericHelper` that has static methods to work with numeric strings;
 - `Inflector` provides methods such as `toPlural()` or `toSlug()` that derive a new string based on the string given;
 - `WildcardPattern` is a shell wildcard pattern to match strings against.
+- `CombinedRegexp` is a wrapper that optimizes multiple regular expressions matching.

 ## Requirements